U.S. sees some progress in Iran nuclear talks, still aims for November deal

 "We have and continue to make some progress but there's a substantial amount of work to be done," the official said.

-The negotiations are centred on curbing Iran's atomic activity, which Tehran says is peaceful but the West fears may be aimed at developing nuclear weapons capability, in exchange for lifting sanctions.
+The negotiations are centered on curbing Iran's atomic activity, which Tehran says is peaceful but the West fears may be aimed at developing nuclear weapons capability, in exchange for lifting sanctions.

 "We hope Iran decides to take advantage of this historic opportunity," the senior U.S. official said.